ASR provides two different facilities for setting and keeping time on an MCU:

 LINKED_TIMESTAMP attribute and only handle it when it is sent unsolicited to the MCU.

 After ASR comes online, you can receive a periodic timestamp update from ASR via attribute.
-This attribute is sent to the MCU every 60 seconds starting at link time.
+This attribute is sent to the MCU every 60 seconds starting at the first full minute after link time.
 This update is disabled by default but you can enable it for your device profile using the Afero Profile Editor as follows: on the Attributes Definition window, MCU Configuration section, select the Receive UTC Time checkbox.
-You must enable this attribute on a per-profile basis, and the feature requires that your device be running firmware Release 2.0 or higher.
+You must enable this attribute on a per-profile basis, and the feature requires that your device be running firmware Release 2.0.1 or higher.

 ASR_UTC_TIME (signed 32-bit long)